-What are the specific risks of the fund?
+What are the specific risks of investing in a mutual fund?

-The fund also has specific risks.
-The description of the fund, starting on page 18, sets out the specific risks that apply to the fund or to the underlying funds in which it invests.
+Each fund also has specific risks.
+The description of each fund, starting on page 36, sets out the specific risks that apply to that fund or to the underlying fund in which it invests.
+Set forth below, in alphabetical order, is a description of each of those risks.